 I decided to try out a recipe for homemade Maraschino cherries for my summer beverage and dessert enjoyment.
 Who knew it was so easy – and soooo delicious?
 Continue reading

 I bake a great deal.
-So when Lehman’s asked me to name 10 Essential Baker’s Items, I jumped at the chance.
+So when Lehman’s asked me to name my top 10 baking supplies, I jumped at the chance.
 No matter what you hear about kitchen tools, there’s one thing that holds true: if you pay for quality, it will last ages.
 These are pieces that will last you for years.
 You’ll find yourself using many of them for everyday cooking chores, too.
 Continue reading

 Here at Lehman’s, we’re all about values.
 The good buy sort of values, bedrock family values, and the value of helping improve a community.